 Today I’m going to give you 4 simple steps that will ensure lots of (1) money, (2) fun, and (3) super-duper sexy sex.

 It’s important to realize that all of this online marketing is a brilliant extension to offline marketing, not a replacement of offline marketing.
 Alan Weiss is a consultant and consultant trainer, and according to Weiss (and, according to Craig, because Weiss has made me many moneys), profitable business comes from a “sphere of influence”.
 Put plainly, if you are the center of your universe, everything around you will move towards you.
 In business, writing, or service, you need to create your universe.

 Luckily for you, that means you get to create your own gravity.

-Offline marketing has made my internet business lots of money.
+Offline marketing techniques have made my internet business lots of money.
 Let me show you how humor, irreverence, and balls made me a winner:

 Three years ago I was taking public transportation with a circus performer friend of mine to an art show in Bangkok, Thailand.
 We saw this black guy looking at us; we smiled and went back to talking about Burning Man or Lollapalooza or some rockin’ music festival.

 When we got to the art show, we drank a few glasses of wine, mingled in broken Thai, and ran into the same black guy.
 My friend, Mel, told me, “wow, that African guy is at the same art show.
 Pretty cool, huh?”
 Obviously, I replied, “are you serious?
 That guy is 100% American.”

 Naturally, it was on!
 She was calling him African because of the color of his skin and I was calling him American because he was kind of dressed boringly.
 Our invisible scripts were manifesting themselves in the most ugly (re: hilarious) of ways.
 But, we went forward.
 Maybe it was the wine, maybe it was the shamelessness, or maybe it was because this guy, despite our misguided conviction of his birthplace, seemed to be really cool.